 The Board is committed to effective communications with its shareholders and, accordingly, has a strong Investor Relations ("IR") programme that seeks to actively engage with shareholders.

 This programme includes formal presentations of full year and interim results.
-These presentations, along with the Annual Report and Accounts, are the primary means of communication during the year with all of the Company's shareholders.
+These presentations, along with the Annual Report and Accounts, are the primary means of shareholder communication during the year.
 Additionally, the Chief Executive Officer, Chief Financial Officer and IR Director have met with analysts and institutional shareholders during the period to keep them informed of significant developments and help maintain a balanced understanding of their issues and concerns.
 The IR Director and Company Secretary bring to the attention of the Board any material matters of concern raised by the Company's shareholders, including private investors.

 - Progress in the execution of the Moving Up A Gear strategy;